cmiller9851-wq/the-coherent-system/README.md

 - A free **Avatar template**

 The **full Game** (complete Protocols, workbook, and ongoing updates) is delivered through the paid product linked above.
+---

+## License

+Licensed under the Apache License, Version 2.0.
+See the `LICENSE` file for details.